Colony of Virginia: Abandonment and fourth supply

-Samuel Argall was the captain of one of the seven ships of the third supply that had arrived at Jamestown in 1609 after becoming separated from the Sea Venture, whose fate was unknown.
-Depositing his passengers and limited supplies, he returned to England with word of the plight of the colonists at Jamestown.
+Samuel Argall was the captain of one of the seven ships of the third supply that arrived at Jamestown in 1609 after being separated from the Sea Venture, whose fate was unknown.
+Depositing his passengers and limited supplies, he returned to England with word of the colonists' plight at Jamestown.
 The king authorized another leader, Thomas West, 3rd Baron De La Warr, later better known as "Lord Delaware", to have greater powers, and the London Company organized another supply mission.
 They set sail from London on April 1, 1610.

 Just after the survivors of the Starving Time and those who had joined them from Bermuda had abandoned Jamestown, the ships of the new supply mission sailed up the James River with food, supplies, a doctor, and more colonists.
 Lord Delaware was determined that the colony was to survive, and he intercepted the departing ships about 10 mi downstream of Jamestown.
 The colonists thanked Providence for the colony's salvation.

 West proved far harsher and more belligerent toward the Indians than any of his predecessors, engaging in wars of conquest against them.
-He first sent Gates to drive off the Kecoughtan from their village on July 9, 1610, then gave Chief Powhatan an ultimatum to either return all English subjects and property, or face war.
+He first sent Thomas Gates to drive off the Kecoughtan from their village on July 9, 1610, then gave Chief Powhatan an ultimatum to either return all English subjects and property, or face war.
 Powhatan responded by insisting that the English either stay in their fort or leave Virginia.
 Enraged, De la Warr had the hand of a Paspahegh captive cut off and sent him to the paramount chief with another ultimatum: Return all English subjects and property, or the neighboring villages would be burned.
 This time, Powhatan did not respond.